- Photo by Howard Melnyczuk

 We caught up with the siblings to talk inspiration, composition and Garage Band, before their eagerly anticipated Birthdays show, on a rather important day for a fellow-Chicagoan…

 I guess we should start with the theme of the day – the election.
 How are you guys feeling?

 Elliot: We’re so happy, excited and relieved.
-Eric woke me up this morning, [miming gentle wake-up prods] ‘Dude Obama won!’
+Eric woke me up this morning, ‘Dude Obama won!’

 A genuinely thrilled smile sneaks through Elliot’s serious beard.